top of page

 The verb 'embitter' has its etymological roots in the combination of 'em,' meaning 'to make,' and 'bitter.'
 It emerged in the English language in the early 17th century, reflecting the concept of making someone or something bitter.
 When used in the context of emotions, 'embitter' describes the act of causing someone to feel bitter, resentful, or angry towards a person, situation, or event.
 It implies the infusion of negative emotions or a souring of one's disposition due to perceived injustice, disappointment, or hardship.
 The term 'embitter' conveys the idea of transforming a person's emotional state from a more positive or neutral one to a bitter and resentful one, highlighting the ability of external factors to influence our feelings and attitudes.

-Quiz: Find the meaning of the verb embitter:
+Find the correct meaning of the verb embitter:

 Try Again!